ForbodingAngel/Rapid-Platform-Base/README.md

 # Is it responsive?

 Yes, Everything is responsive.
-The breakpoints for pretty much everything are set at 800px.
+The breakpoints for pretty much everything are set at 800px (configurable in settings).
 Additionally, if you use sidebars, there is a post/page template for sidebars that will shove right hand sidebars to the top of the page so that your navigation menu will be at the top properly instead of being shoved below the page content.
 Additionally, the menu has specific styling for when it is in a sidebar to behave differently than when it is in a horizontal area (like the header).

 I highly advise playing around with it a bit and seeing how it all works.